Vyral/base-template/_posts/2021-09-28-tina-tamboer-on-our-market-september-2021.md

 date: 2021-09-28 00:10:00
 tags:
   - Real Estate
-excerpt: ' I talk with Tina Tamboer from the Cromford Report about our market.'
+excerpt: ' My talk with Tina Tamboer from the Cromford Report about our market.'
 enclosure:
 pullquote:
 enclosure_type: video/mp4